DRONEOA/DroneOA_ROS/doc/FGM_Plan_Checklist.md

     - Basic form: <https://www.sciencedirect.com/science/article/abs/pii/S0921889012000838>
     - An improved FGM can be found at <https://www.computer.org/csdl/proceedings-article/irc/2017/07926547/12OmNAXxXdZ.> Specifically, this method provides angular and linear velocity in addition to heading angle given by FGM
     - Another improved FGM is presented at <https://ieeexplore.ieee.org/abstract/document/8014220.> This method eliminates two drawbacks from the original FGM: extension of the path which sometimes happens unnecessarily, and small differences between the gap sizes
-  - Possible parallel development: (e.g. maybe fake out some data using unittest) Hard to do
+  - Possible parallel development: (e.g. maybe fake out some data using unittest)
+    - Debug visualization for visualize gaps and result vector
+    - Find gap
+    - Calculate possible turning angle and visualize

   - Convert algo. results to instruction for drone
     - Possible PID utility
     - Perhaps using gain/weight?
+      - alg_result * a + diff_current_wp_new_wp * b + angle_between_target_wp * c
     - Algorithm specific
 - Generate Command Queue:
   - Commands required: (e.g. Something simple like: goto relative position, change altitude.
-Something complex like: wait until arrive at) (go to relative/absolute position, change altitude, heading angle)
+Something complex like: wait until arrive at)
+    - go to relative/absolute position
+    - change altitude
+    - heading angle
+    - set maximum speed (the algorithm may require to reduce/increase max_speed in accordance to surrounding obsttacles)
   - Possible delay commands: The only use case I can think of for now to use Delay command would be when flying directly to target position(when there're no obstacles)
 - Generate Data Queue:
-  - Rules for confidence: closest obstacle distance(physical restriction of lidar), speed(timing), margin of error for GAP
+  - Rules for confidence: Consider these factors: closest obstacle distance(physical restriction of lidar), speed(timing), margin of error for GAP
   - Additional data for OAC: (e.g. in the future: display a msg on debugging overlay) Low priority, might reconsider in future
 - Feed results back to OAController